livekit-examples/livepaint/README.md

 Drawing updates are published using realtime [data messages](https://docs.livekit.io/home/client/data/messages) with the topics `player.draw_line` and `player.clear_drawing`.
 Drawings are stored in unit coordinates, which each point between 0 and 1 to be size-agnostic.
 However, when sent as a data message each segment is serialized as four 16-bit integers (representing `x1`, `y1`, `x2`, `y2`) between 0 and 65535 to minimize the message size.
 Each player, and the agent, reconsitutes the full drawing from these messages.

-When a player joins an inprogress game, they retrieve the current drawing state from each player with [RPC](https://docs.livekit.io/home/client/data/rpc) by calling `player.get_drawing`.
+When a player joins an in-progress game, they retrieve the current drawing state from each player with [RPC](https://docs.livekit.io/home/client/data/rpc) by calling `player.get_drawing`.

 ### Game Control